Blaadam/LandManagementV2/README.md

-# LandManagementV2
+# CommerceServiceDesk

-LandManagementV2 is a repository that contains all the necessary code for the Firestone Department of Commerce's Discord Bot, designed to improve departmental workflow and support.
+CommerceServiceDesk is a repository that contains all the necessary code for the Firestone Department of Commerce's Discord Bot, designed to improve departmental workflow and support.

 ## Built With